 A Proposal for the Sustainable Economic Development of Mid Wales

-1. The Need: Mid Wales lacks a viable, diverse rural economy and the working population to power it, an economy that does not rely on agricultural subsidies, tourism and public sector employment.
-It is a serious problem for Wales now but as accelerating climate change begins to affect our food, water and energy security it will become a national emergency.
-Rural mid-Wales needs a new (or old) economic base, mainly horticulture and forestry, in order to prepare for future shocks.
+1. The Need: Central Wales does not have a viable, diverse rural economy or the working population to support it.
+The economy relies on agricultural subsidies, tourism and public sector employment.
+It is a serious problem for Wales now but as the acceleration of climate change begins to affect our food, water and energy security it will become a national crisis.
+A new economic base (echoing the best of the past, and emphasizing mainly horticulture and forestry) in central Wales, is needed to prepare for future shocks.

-2. The Well-Being of Future Generations Act 2015: These threats are recognised by the Welsh Government in this ground-breaking legislation which requires all public bodies to satisfy current needs without compromising those of future generations.
-Its linked legislation, the Planning (Wales) Act 2015, offers a natural opportunity to resolve current and future difficulties by taking a more strategic approach to planning and sustainable development in Wales.
-The Environment (Wales) Act 2016 sets mandatory numerical targets for reductions in greenhouse gas emissions.
+2. The Well-Being of Future Generations (Wales) Act 2015: The threats outlined above are recognized by the Welsh Government in this ground-breaking legislation that requires all public bodies to meet current needs without compromising the needs of future generations.
+Its related legislation, the Planning (Wales) Act 2015, offers an opportunity to resolve current and future difficulties by taking a more strategic approach to planning and sustainable development in Wales.
+In addition, the Environment (Wales) Act 2016 sets mandatory numerical targets for reductions in greenhouse gas emissions.

-3. A Strategic Development Area - A Radical Project: The policy framework is now in place that will enable carbon-neutral, “One Planet” economic development to be carried out on a strategic scale.
-A pioneering project based upon a 90-mile stretch of the Heart of Wales Railway corridor could be implemented.
-This project, Fforest Calon Cymru, would be carried out incrementally by local non-profit groups and communities without financial help from the Government – and could begin immediately.
-The Fforest Calon Cymru / One Planet concept could be embedded as the guiding principle in a Strategic Development Plan for Mid Wales.
-This would avoid the current difficulties of policy fragmentation and introspective LDPs that struggle with the lose-lose combination of falling populations, underused resources and sustainable, but fragile, infrastructures.
-The Local Planning Authorities would need to embrace the mutual benefits of cross-border Strategic Planning and to press the case for a Mid Wales SDA with the Welsh Government.
+3. A Strategic Development Area - A Radical Project: The policy framework is now in place which will enable economic development on the carbon neutral "One Planet" route to be achieved at a strategic scale.
+An innovative project could be implemented based on a 90 mile section of the Heart of Wales Line corridor.
+This project, Heart of Wales Forest, could be run by local not-for-profit groups and communities without Government funding - and could start right away.
+The Heart of Wales / One Planet concept could be incorporated as the guiding principle in a Strategic Development Plan for Mid Wales.
+This would avoid the current difficulties of fragmented policies battling with falling populations, underutilized resources and fragile infrastructure.
+Local Planning Authorities would need to embrace the benefits of cross-border Strategic Planning to succeed in Mid Wales.

 4. Why bother?
-Although this sparsely-populated region may not normally be considered a high development priority by the Government, the project's purpose is not to revive Mid-Wales simply because it lacks people, but because in a challenging future this “green desert” – the heartland of the nation – will be expected to feed, water and supply power to most of Wales, and perhaps beyond.
+Although the sparsely populated region may not normally be considered a high development priority by government, the purpose of the project is not to regenerate Mid Wales simply because it is sparsely populated, but because of the challenging future of the “green desert ”.
+This - the hub of the nation - will be expected to feed, water and supply power to most of Wales, and possibly beyond.
 The region is a vital resource for Wales.
-It demands a much more productive vision and a working population to drive it.
+It requires a much more productive vision and a working population to drive it forward.

 5. Summary: The legislation, need and great opportunity are in place.
 The rail infrastructure is present too, but much of the rural land is under-utilised.
 This genuinely transformational project would be of national significance.
 It offers these outcomes:

-Productive, regenerative land-use, with extensive community-scale horticulture and forestry.
-A backbone for the regional economy.
+Productive land use, with community-scale horticulture and forestry, the backbone of the regional economy.